Your resignation gave me sense of dismay, betrayal: Cong's Sandeep Dikshit to Azad | Politics

 His letter came soon after senior Congress leader Ghulam Nabi Azad resigned from all party positions, including its primary membership, ahead of organisational elections and accused the leadership of committing ''fraud'' on the party in the name of ''sham'' internal polls.

-In his letter, Sandeep Dikshit, son of former Delhi chief minister Sheila Dikshit, told Azad that he has known him in his capacity as a citizen of India, Congress sympathiser, Congress worker and then as Congress MP, and that he had great respect for his work and ability.
+In his letter, Sandeep Dikshit, son of former Delhi chief minister Sheila Dikshit, told Azad that he has known him in his capacity as a citizen of India, Congress sympathiser, Congress worker and then as Congress MP.
+He said he had great respect for Azad's work and ability.

 ''I wholeheartedly and in full agreement signed the letter that you had written to the Congress president, and became a part of what some media people called the G23.